Entry requirements and qualifications

 We accept a wide range of international qualifications.

 You need to achieve a certain level of English to qualify for a place on your chosen course.

-Each course specifies one of six language profiles, which is the level of English required for entry onto that particular course if English is not your first language.
+Each course specifies one of six language profiles, which is the level of English required for entry on to that particular course if English is not your first language.